The Best Outdoor Dining Patios in Asheville

 On a warm evening in downtown Asheville, diners are seated at sidewalk tables, tucked into courtyards and gathered around fire pits, enjoying the mild mountain climate with a side of world class cuisine.

-Here's a brief guide to some of the area's hottest patios, courtesy of our Facebook fans and others:
+Here's a brief guide to some of the area's favorite patios, courtesy of our Facebook fans and others:

 Great Patios in Asheville, N.C.